infoready-analytics/nlp-learning/docs/transfer_learning.md

 They are not directly related to the sentiment classification.
 They store generic knowledge about English language in the model, which is a major part of BERT's prediction power.

 What's more, these pre-training tasks are **unsupervised**.
 Making it feasible to learn from the huge amount of text data.
 (Imagine the cost to obtain the same amount of labelled data for **supervised** learning)

+In practice, we probably never need to pre-train our own NLP model.
+It's almost always easier to start with a baseline that's pre-trained already.

 ## Fine Tuning
 To train a generic sentiment model, we "fine tune" the pre-trained BERT model with a labelled sentiment dataset.